 Generating transcripts from at least one other service would provide a way to highlight possible errors, in both words and punctuation.
-That would be useful for readers and also encourage the contribution of corrections.
-The ‘other services’ could include transcriptions contributed by volunteers.
+Those highlights would be useful for readers and also encourage the contribution of corrections.
+Otter API, Speechmatics and Voicebase are attractive low-cost options for these extra transcriptions, as are any contributed by volunteers.
 This kind of multi-transcription functionality has significant implications for the data model.

 I’d like to directly support translations of the transcriptions.
 The original transcription is a moving target as corrections are submitted over time, so the translations would need to track corrections applied to the original transcription since the translation was created.
 Translators are also very likely to notice errors in the original, especially if they’re working from the audio.

-Before getting into any design or development work I’d want to do another round of due-dilligence research, looking for what services and open source projects might be useful components or form good foundations.
+Before getting into any design or development work, beyond the basic transcriptions, I’d want to do another round of due-dilligence research, looking for what services and open source projects might be useful components or form good foundations.
 Amara springs to mind.
 If you know of any existing projects or services that may be relevant please add a comment or let me know in some other way.